 Duration of Exam2 hour 30 minutes

-The TS TET Exam 2025 consists of two papers.
+The exam consists of two papers.
 Paper 1 is for primary level teacher positions, while Paper 2 is for upper primary level teacher positions.
 Candidates preparing for the exam should familiarize themselves with the exam pattern to gain better clarity.
-The details of the TS TET Exam pattern for 2025 are outlined below.
+The details of the TG TET Exam pattern for 2026 are outlined below.

-The TS TET 2025 Exam will comprise of the following Subjects in Paper 1:
+The TG TET 2026 Exam will comprise of the following Subjects in Paper 1:

-3. Duration of Test- The time duration of the exam is 2.5 hours.
+• The duration of the exam is 2.5 hours

 SubjectQuestionsMarksDuration